We're taking action to

 Pre-registering for your water meter shows your support for water conservation efforts in our community.
 You will not be billed until the metering program is completed and the system is online.

-I live part time in a 35 townhouse complex. will I have my own water meter, or will I have to share in the cost of 34 other units with about 20 residences being full time?
+I live part time in a 35 townhouse complex.
+Will I have my own water meter, or will I have to share in the cost of 34 other units with about 20 residences being full time?

 No, the Town will be looking to implement a One Meter, One Property approach to metering.